 To evaluate your financial aid position, a family will need to calculate their Expected Family Contribution or EFC.
 Most people believe it is one number.
 In reality, it is four separate calculations that are summed to one number.
 They are Parent’s Income, Parent’s Assets, Student’s Income, and Student Assets.

 By understanding your EFC at each college, families will be able to determine if they will be eligible for need-based financial aid.
 Understanding your EFC number is the starting point for any college financial plan.

 Student Assets in Financial Aid Positioning

-If the parent’s portion of the EFC is greater than the COA then the student assets will have no effect on qualifying for need-based financial aid.
+If the parent’s portion of the EFC is greater than the COA then the student assets will not affect qualifying for need-based financial aid.
 The student may still qualify for merit-based money depending on their application strength for that college.
-If you have the details of the parent’s part of the EFC calculation then you are able to complete the full analysis.
+If you have the details of the parent’s part of the EFC calculation then you can complete the full analysis.
 It is also important to know which EFC method each college uses on your list.